-When it comes to sitemaps, there are three basic types.
+When it comes to sitemaps, there are several basic types.

 Create a Site Index

 If you would like to create a site index, you can follow these steps:

 - If you don’t have CATEGORIES included in your sidebar, go to your Sidebar Widgets editor and include it.

 Note: A categories drop down menu won’t work – it needs to be a list, so you may have to uncheck the “Display as dropdown” option on the categories widget